When it comes to character action, the old advice is still the best advice: Show, don’t tell.

 This advice is typically and primarily given to authors as a way to shape the story itself—bring the reader into the action of your book by describing the action, not by talking about the action.
 But it can also show us who a character is by the way he or she reacts or responds, or by how others react or respond to them.

-Let’s take a look at how to show who your characters are in a story.
+Let’s take a look at how to use action to show who your characters are in a story.

 A man walks into a bar…